-The reason for this variety, and the inclusion of "ordinary" lives, is that this book is not about therapy.
+The reason for this variety, and the inclusion of "ordinary" lives, is that this program is not about therapy.
 It is about people, many of whom have not sought and will not seek therapy.
 Even if they turn to therapy, their attacks on their addiction will occur mainly outside the therapy experience.

 I am a psychologist and addiction therapist.
 I see my job as helping people build the foundation that must be in place before they successfully quit addictions.
 From the standpoint of would-be helpers, including therapists, friends, and parents, it is essential to get people attached to life in as many ways as possible.

-People with strong values, and with the motivation to change, succeed better at quitting addictions.
-People with friends, intimate relationships, and families; people with stable home and community lives; people with jobs and work skills; people with education; people who are healthy-all do better at getting over addictions, just as they do at avoiding addictions in the first place.
+- People with strong values, and with the motivation to change; - People with friends, intimate relationships, and families; - People with stable home and community lives; - People with jobs and work skills; people with education; - People who are healthy; - People with these assets do better at getting over addictions,

 You need to seek and gain these advantages that non-addicted people have.
 When you have such assets, you are helped in overcoming an addiction by focusing on what you have and what you may lose.
-Some therapies-which the Life Process Program© makes use of-help you to do this.
+Some therapies - which the Life Process Program makes use of - help you to gain these assets.
 When you don't have these things, you may need help to acquire them, which is what this program does.